Qiskit/documentation/docs/api/qiskit/0.25/qiskit.circuit.library.PiecewiseLinearPauliRotations.md

 Initialize qubits in a specific state.

-Qubit initialization is done by first resetting the qubits to $|0\rangle$ followed by an state preparing unitary.
+Qubit initialization is done by first resetting the qubits to $\vert 0\rangle$ followed by an state preparing unitary.
 Both these steps are included in the Initialize instruction.

 **Parameters**